-The Director of Security is responsible for the coordination security operations at South Texas College of Law Houston and reports to the General Counsel.
+The Senior Director of Security is responsible for the coordination security operations at South Texas College of Law Houston and reports to the Chief Administrative Officer.
 The office is located in the Tower building on the eighth floor, room 818 (713.646.1889).
-The College employs both armed and unarmed contract security officers through Champion National Security ("security officers") who perform security-related functions at South Texas College of Law Houston.
-Security coverage at the College is as follows:
+The law school employs both armed and unarmed contract security officers through Sunstates Security, Inc. ("security officers") who perform security-related functions at South Texas College of Law Houston.
+Security coverage at the law school is as follows: